mattholliday123/term_browser/README.md

 I have explored creating a TUI browser using Textual to create the TUI and using Go to handle all of the backend logic.
 I have implemented bm25 ranking for results.
 Some limitations include ranking is not perfect, as I do not implement any advanced ranking algorithms beyond bm25.
 Another limitation includes the lack of sources.
 I have to curate a list of rss feeds manually, therefore I only selected a small number of sites just to test with.
+Source code for the browser is in other branch